-Moat's panel of solicitors has many years of experience with shared ownership schemes.
+Our panel of solicitors has many years of experience with shared ownership schemes.
 We suggest that you appoint a panel solicitor because of this experience.
-If you instruct a solicitor that is not on our panel, please ensure they are familiar with shared ownership to prevent any delays in the process.
+If you instruct a solicitor that is not on our panel, please make sure they are familiar with shared ownership to prevent any delays with your purchase.

-Buying off plan
+Buying off-plan

-If you are buying a home off plan (ie a home which is not yet build complete), the date at which the property is likely to be available for you to move into will depend on the construction period.
-Delays can and do occur and we will always endeavour to update you as the build progresses.
-Moat is not liable for any additional costs should any delays occur.
+If you are buying a home off-plan (i.e a home which is not yet built), the date your home is likely to be available for you to move into will depend on the construction period.
+Delays can and do occur and we'll always keep you updated as the build progresses.
+We are not liable for any additional costs should any delays occur.